stoeps13/connections-doc/source/admin/secure/t_admin_common_virus_scanning.md

         where:

         -   working\_directory is the temporary working directory to which configuration files are copied.
 The files are kept in this working directory while you edit them.
+        -   !!! note
-        -   **Note:** When you specify a path to the working directory on a system that is running Microsoft Windows, use a forward slash for the directory.
+    When you specify a path to the working directory on a system that is running Microsoft Windows, use a forward slash for the directory.

 -   For example:"C:/temp".
 -   AIX®, and Linux only: The directory must grant write permissions or the command fails.
         -   cell\_name is the name of the WebSphere® Application Server cell that hosts the HCL Connections application.
 If you do not know the cell name, display it by typing the following command in the wsadmin client: print AdminControl.getCell\(\)

+            !!! note
-            **Note:** This input parameter is case-sensitive.
+    This input parameter is case-sensitive.

 2. From the temporary directory to which you just checked out the Connections configuration files, open the LotusConnections-config.xml file in a text editor.